 Conditions & Treatments

-Many people who struggle with alcohol related liver disease often do not feel that they should be considered or worthy of a liver transplantation.
+Many people who struggle with alcohol-related liver disease often do not feel that they should be considered or worthy of liver transplantation.
 In this blog post, one of our transplant hepatologists, Loretta Jophlin, M.D., takes the time to explain why everyone deserves the opportunity to receive a liver transplant.

-While there are a wide range of opinions and feelings about liver transplantation where alcohol was a causative factor, there are some facts about alcohol-associated liver disease that should be considered.
+While there is a wide range of opinions and feelings about liver transplantation where alcohol was a causative factor, there are some facts about alcohol-associated liver disease that should be considered.

 - Many people are drinking more than they know.
 It is increasingly common for alcohol labels to be inaccurate regarding alcohol percentage or alcohol by volume (ABV).
 With the increasing popularity of “high gravity beer,” beers served in growlers and boxed wines, it may be difficult to judge just how much alcohol one is drinking.

-- Women, as they tend to weigh less and have a higher percentage of body fat, may be imbibing at levels that are dangerous when matching men drink for drink.
+- Women, as they tend to weigh less and have a higher percentage of body fat, maybe imbibe at levels that are dangerous when matching men drink for drink.
 The incidence of women with alcohol liver disease is currently outpacing men.
 Alternately, men tend to retain more iron in their bodies than women, a condition that can prime the liver for injury from alcohol.